NMSU OSHA 300 Log for 2012

 Per our discussion with NM-OSHA, the linked display on the NMSU website will meet the regulatory requirement, however we recommend that the log also be printed and posted for employee information.
 Either a print of the html/jpg image (change the printer setting to landscape for better results) or the pdf file (this may require installing Adobe Acrobat) is acceptable for posting.

-For 2011 the number of OSHA recordable injury cases with lost or restricted time is 50, slightly less than the cases for 2010 (see figure below).
-This is very good as the count has decrease substantialy over the last 8 years from the high of 159 in 2004 to the current low.
-With the 2011 numbers this reduced trend has persisted for 4 years.
+For 2012 the number of OSHA recordable injury cases with lost or restricted time is 50, same as the number of cases in 2011 (see figure below).
+This is very good as the count has decrease substantialy (40-50%) since the early 2000s to the current low.
+With the 2012 numbers this reduced trend has persisted for 5 years.

 The noted reduction is due to a number of factors, increased emphasize on inspection, training, activity reviews, and better funding to correct safety deficiencies.
-However the main factor is the increased attention to safety and well being by NMSU employees.
+However the main factor is the Culture of Safety, that is attention to safety and well being, which NMSU employees have developed.
 The university community is congratulated and encouraged to continue to work safely.

 EH&S provides comprehensive environmental health and safety services to the NMSU community and campuses.
 Questions on the log details, requests for division summaries, or NMSU safety related concerns should be directed to my attention (address below) or alternately to Katrina Doolittle, EH&S Director.